jacmoe/jacmoes-content/blog/2016/december/ich-bin-ein-ubernaut.md

 (clearfix:)

-Due to financial problems, I defaulted my payments and I was 'terminated' and so I have been off-line for nearly 6 months ..

-And I have been on the lookout for an alternative that I can afford, and that gives me the features I need.
+Eventually, I had to close my Dreamhost account because of financial issues, and I have been on the lookout for an alternative that I can afford, and that gives me the features I need.

 Not surprisingly, I was unable to find a suitable alternative..

 Until I stumbled upon [Uberspace](https://uberspace.de/)!